The devil is in the detail…

 Keeping track…

 One of the common fears of all dog people is that of losing their pup.
-Sometimes, with the best will in the world, even the best-trained dog may get into a spot of bother occasionally.
+This is one of the main reasons I ensure people understand that, probably, the most important thing to teach your dog is the recall.
+However, with the best will in the world, even the best-trained dog may get into a spot of bother occasionally.

 Stop spraying water at our dogs to control them…